Best Home Security Systems for Vacation Homes in 2026

 Like I’ve mentioned above, Cove is one of the best affordable security systems available.
 They don’t offer any pre-built packages and their list of components isn’t as long as Frontpoint, but they do offer everything you need to keep your vacation home secure.

 Now one drawback of Cove is that they don’t offer the option to self-monitor.
 If you’re purchasing Cove specifically to save money, that’s something you should definitely be aware of.
-I go into more detail in my guide to Cove’s costs, but their professional monitoring runs between $17.99 and $27.99 per month, depending on the package you select.
-Those are some of the lowest prices on the market for professional monitoring.
-For comparison, when I tested Ring Alarm, one of the other least expensive systems for professional monitoring, I paid $20 per month.
+Thankfully, Cove’s monitoring prices are some of the lowest in the industry starting at just $19.99 per month.
+That’s the same price I paid when I tested Ring Alarm, another top budget provider.

 My Cove system up and running and ready for testing